dkole4/plottool/README.md

 ## Testing

-To test the application, run the following command in the root folder
+To run tests, run the following command in the root folder
 ```py
 # Linux / Mac
 python3 -m unittest -v